-The Bengal slow loris is 34 - 38 cm in length and weighs 650 - 2,000 g.
+The Bengal Slow Loris is 34-38 centimeter in length and weighs 650-2,000 gram.
 Its dorsal fur is light brown, with much lighter ventral fur.
-The face is creamy white with triangular patches of dark fur around the eyes which are occasionally connected via a fork to the dark stripe on the head.
-The dark head-stripe occurs at the middle of the head which changes to a dark brown-black at the shoulders and continues as a dorsal stripe to the middle of the back.
+The face is creamy white with triangular patches of dark fur around the eyes, which are occasionally connected via a fork to the dark stripe on the head.
+The dark head-stripe occurs at the middle of the head that changes to a dark brown-black at the shoulders and continues as a dorsal stripe to the middle of the back.
 The species does show some seasonal variation in pelage but this is not well documented.

-The species ranges across Bangladesh, Cambodia, China, Northeastern India, Lao, Myanmar and Northern Vietnam.
+The species ranges across Bangladesh, Cambodia, China, Northeastern India, Laos, Myanmar, and Northern Vietnam.

 Habitat loss and severe hunting pressure are the main threats to this species.
 They are hunted for food, medicine, and sport, but the greatest pressure comes from hunting for the illegal pet trade.